Karla-Flores/Interactive-Web-Visualizations/README.md

   <p align = 'center'><img src="https://raw.githubusercontent.com/Karla-Flores/Interactive-Web-Visualizations--Challenge/main/Screenshot/Top_10_OTU_ID.png"></p>
   <li>The entire sample arrays were used to plot a bubble chart referring to bacteria cultures per sample.</li>
   <p align = 'center'><img src="https://github.com/Karla-Flores/Interactive-Web-Visualizations--Challenge/blob/main/Screenshot/Bacteria_Cultures_Sample.png"></p>
-  <li>The bonus challenge meant to create a gauge chart and was designed using the documentation as a reference.
+  <li>The bonus challenge meant to create a gauge chart and was designed using the <a href="https://plotly.com/javascript/indicator/">documentation</a> as a reference.
 A gauge trace was created with wfreq as the value for plotting:</li>
   <ul>
   <li>Any null values were given a value of zero.</li>
   <li>The gauge chart accounts for weekly washing frequency values ranging from 0-9.</li>